sumanbikram/CloudNativeApps/Hands-on lab/HOL step-by-step - Modern cloud apps.md

     ![In the Order Details window, the Download receipt link is circled.](images/Hands-onlabstep-by-step-Moderncloudappsimages/media/image265.png "Order Details window")

-35. select the Download receipt link to see the receipt.
+35. Select the Download receipt link to see the receipt.

 36. Return to the Logic app and you should see all green check marks for each step.
 If not, select the yellow status icon to find out details.